-When we create Noir photography images, the correct camera settings will determine the final results including good lighting and dramatic shadows.
-However, to achieve the Noir black and white photography on Fujifilm, I have been experimenting with portrait photoshoots.
+When we create Noir photography images, the correct camera settings will determine the final results, including good lighting and dramatic shadows.
+However, I have been experimenting with portrait photoshoots to achieve Fujifilm’s Noir black and white photography.

 Noir Bloom Fujifilm Recipe Custom Setting